Osmond captures Skate Canada gold - Article - TSN

 The Canadian Press

-REGINA — It took five backbreaking years for Kaetlyn Osmond to climb back on top of the podium at Skate Canada International.
+Kaetlyn Osmond climbed back on top of the Skate Canada International podium, winning the women's singles title.

-The 21-year-old from Marystown, N.L., won the women's singles title Saturday to kick of the Olympic season, bringing the Brandt Centre crowd to its feet with her skate to the stirring "Black Swan."
+The 21-year-old from Marystown, N.L., thrilled the crowd with her program to the stirring "Black Swan."
 Osmond stumbled out of a triple toe loop then fell on a double Axel late in the program, but scored 212.91 for the victory.

 "It's a great starting point, score-wise I'm where I was at the Grand Prix Final last (December), so I'm a couple of months ahead this year, and hopefully it will keep growing," said Osmond, who took a huge seven-point lead into the long program.